codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 .. note:: The ``get()`` method returns null if the item you are trying
     to access does not exist.

-If you want to retrieve all of the existing userdata, you can simply omit the item key (magic getter only works for single property values):
+If you want to retrieve all of the existing session data, you can simply omit the item key (magic getter only works for single property values):

 .. literalinclude:: sessions/009.php

 .. important:: The ``get()`` method WILL return flashdata or tempdata items when
     retrieving a single item by key.
-It will not return flashdata or tempdata when grabbing all userdata from the session, however.
+It will not return flashdata or tempdata when grabbing all data from the session, however.

 Adding Session Data
 ===================